Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{VeSPA (ArXiv-2017) \cite{sarfraz2017deep}}

-The VeSPA takes the view cues into consideration to better estimate corresponding attribute.
-Because the authors find that the visual cues hinting at attributes can be strongly localized and inference of person attributes such as hair, backpack, shorts, etc., are highly dependent on the acquired view of the pedestrian.
-As shown in Fig. \ref{DeepAlgorithms-VeSPA}, the image is feed into the Inceptions (K layers) and obtain its feature representation.
-The view-specific unit is introduced to mapping the feature maps into coarse attribute prediction $\hat{y}_{att} = [y^1, y^2, ... , y^c ]^T$.
+The VeSPA takes the view cues into consideration to better estimate the corresponding attribute.
+The authors find that the visual cues hinting at attributes can be strongly localized and inference of personal attributes such as hair, backpack, shorts, etc., are highly dependent on the acquired view of the pedestrian.
+As shown in Fig. \ref{DeepAlgorithms-VeSPA}, the image is fed into the Inceptions (K layers) and obtains its feature representation.
+The view-specific unit is introduced to mapping the feature maps into coarse attribute prediction $\hat{y}_{att} = [y^1, y^2, ..., y^c ]^T$.
 Then, a view predictor is used to estimate the view weights $\hat{y}_{view}$.
-The attention weights is used to multiply view-specific predictions and obtain the final multi-class attribute prediction $\hat{Y}_c = [ y^1, y^2, ... , y^C ]^T$.
+The attention weights are used to multiply view-specific predictions and obtain the final multi-class attribute prediction $\hat{Y}_c = [ y^1, y^2, ..., y^C ]^T$.

-The view classifier and attribute predictors are trained with separate loss function.
-And the whole network is a unified framework and can be trained in an end-to-end manner.
+The view classifier and attribute predictors are trained with separate loss functions.
+The whole network is a unified framework and can be trained in an end-to-end manner.